SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 -   [Boot the live environment](https://wiki.archlinux.org/title/Installation_guide#Boot_the_live_environment)

 ## Preparation

-As for preparation, we'll make sure we have an active internet connection and set our keyboard's layout and time zone (optional).
+As for preparation, we'll make sure we have an active internet connection and set our keyboard's layout and time zone **[optional]**.
+I'll install minimal KDE plasma desktop and I can manage my time zone and keyboard's layout later using GUI.
+If you're using a differnet layout than English, you may want to check,
+-

 ### Internet
 If you're using **Ethernet cable**, internet connection should work out of the box.
 As for WiFi users, connect using [iwctl](https://wiki.archlinux.org/title/Iwctl "Iwctl").
 And for broadband users, try with the [mmcli](https://wiki.archlinux.org/title/Mmcli "Mmcli") utility.